How to Add Domains

 The system performs a DNS lookup to see if the domain has already been added to DigitalOcean.
 If it has, you receive a message that says Data domain example.com: Name already exists.
 If the domain has not been previously added to DigitalOcean’s DNS service, it is added to your team’s domains.

-Once you’ve added the domain, this opens the domain’s Create a new record interface.
-From here, you can add DNS records like A, AAAA, CNAME, MX, NS, SRV, and TXT records.
-For a complete list of supported records, see Supported Record Types.
+Once you’ve added the domain, click its name to open the Domain records page, where you can create records for the domain, including A, AAAA, CNAME, MX, NS, SRV, and TXT records.
+For a complete list, see Supported Record Types.

 We can't find any results for your search.